List of cycling records: Seven days

+Circumnavigation of Great Britain

+In his book, 22 Days Around the Coast of Britain, Nick Sanders documented his 1984 journey round the coastline of Great Britain in preparation for an attempt to cycle round the world in 80 days.
+His record of 4802 miles in 22 days was included in the Guinness Book of World Records, but is no longer recognised by record keeping bodies, such as the World Ultra Cycling Association (recognised by Guinness World Records since 2021 as the official authority for ultra distance cycling records), due to changes in rules and verification standards.

+On 6 July 2025, Molly Weaver completed the circumnavigation in 21 days, 10 hours and 48 minutes, beating the existing record by 17 hours and setting a new record (subject to verification by WUCA).

 One month

 There are 2 authorities currently recognising this record, Guinness World Records and World Ultra Cycling Association (formerly the UltraMarathon Cycling Association).
 Tommy Godwin rode 8583 mi in July 1939, on his way to setting the World Endurance record for a single year however no authority has recognised this as a record.
 Current record holders are: